Saturday, June 14, 2025

 Use Apps to Monitor Your Journey

 Download apps like MyFitnessPal or Lose It! to track every bite.
 These tools show patterns like late-night snacking spikes.
-Sync with smartwatches like Fitbit for real-time activity data.
+Connect your smartwatches like Fitbit for live activity data.
 Review weekly reports to spot habits holding you back.

 Celebrate Every Achievement